bassamanator/Sovol-SV06-firmware/README.md

   - In `Fluidd`, you can do this from `Settings` > `Software Updates`.
   - In `Mainsail`, you can do this from `Machine` > `Update Manager`.
 - Robert Redford's performance in _Spy Game (2001)_ was superb!
 - It is assumed that there is one instance of Klipper installed.
-If that is not the case, then the steps in this guide will not work _perfectly_ for you.
+If that is not the case, the steps in this guide will not work _perfectly_ for you.
 - Your question has probably been answered already, but if it hasn't, please post in the [Discussion](https://github.com/bassamanator/Sovol-SV06-firmware/discussions) section.
 - I would recommend searching for the word `NOTE` in this configuration.
 There are roughly half a dozen short points amongst the various files that you should be aware of.